AustinCodingAcademy/JS211_MissionToMarsProject/README.md

 ### Today's Checklist

-1. Fork and Clone
+1. Fork and clone
 1. Ensure you have installed all dependencies/packages: `npm i`
-1. Look at the Unit Test, see what is being called, passed as input arguments, and what the expected result are.
+1. Look at the Unit Test, see what is being called, passed as input arguments, and what the expected results are.
 1. Ensure you know how to run the unit test:
     * `npm test main.js`
 1. Use a whiteboard to work out a solution to building the Mission to Mars program.
 This isn't an interactive game but instead a practice in classes.